Dasync/AsyncEnumerable/README.md

 ## RELEASE NOTES

+2.1.1: Bug-fix: AsyncEnumerator.OnEnumerationComplete might throw a NullReferneceException when enumeration is canceled.
+       Bug-fix: Batch extension method does not work at all - always throws InvalidOperationException.

 2.1.0: New extension methods: Batch, UnionAll, Single, SingleOrDefault, DefaultIfEmpty, Cast.
        Bug-fix: AsyncEnumerator.MoveNextAsync() must not succeed after Dispose().